user8081/DARK_CODE/README.txt

 2-the back.sh is a script designed for switching from monitor mode to managed without need to restart the machine 3-in case you faced any problem just replug your adapter and you are good to go!
 4-BEFORE RUNNING ANY SCRIPT MAKE SURE TO EXECUTE THESE : 1-chmod +x DARK_C0DE.sh 2- dos2unix ./DARK_C0DE.sh (same for back.sh)

+                                                                  ⚠⚠☢☢MAKE SURE BEFORE RUNNING ANY SCRIPT OF THESE TYPE THESE COMMANDS :
+                                                                                    1-dos2unix (script_name).sh
+                                                                                    2-chmod +x (script_name).sh⚠⚠☢☢

                                                              I HOPE YOU GET THAT AND HAVE A GOOD DAY.... :) NEW UPDATES SOON...